pv-nguyen/PIC18f-CNC-Drawing-Machine/README.md

 </h1>
  <p>
    Some future improvements include setting up serial communications between the host computer and the microcontroller to allow for real time parsing and execution of commands (G-code sender).
 This would also eliminate the need to convert the g-code into C functions and flash the program onto the micrcontroller every time, and instead would allow the parser to just send in the command and any parameters.
 Additionally, a user interface on the host computer would be the next line of improvement.

+  In addition, this project was an open loop control system.
+Future improvements for precise control could be implemented with better open loop algorithms, or the use of closed loop feedback.
  </p>